taberkkaya/PdfViewer/README.md

 **PDF Viewer** is a simple desktop application that lets users view and store PDF documents locally in a structured directory.
 Built using Tauri, it provides a native feel across Windows and Linux platforms with minimal system footprint.

-It features ready-to-use CQRS, MediatR, authentication (JWT), background jobs (Hangfire), HealthChecks, Audit Logging, ResultKit, RepositoryKit, and more.
-Designed for scalable, maintainable, and testable enterprise solutions.

 ---

 ![alt text](image.png)